Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

 \begin{enumerate} \item The ReLU activation, $f(z) = \max(z,0)$.
 This is a particular form of missing data: negative values are unobserved.
-Under Gaussian noise, the effect of $f(z)$ is to raise the recovery threshold of PCA by a factor of $\sqrt{2(\pi-1)/\pi}$. \item Truncated data, $f_c(z) = z 1(|z| \leq c)$.
+Under Gaussian noise, the effect of $f(z)$ is to raise the recovery threshold of PCA by a factor of $\sqrt{2(\pi-1)/\pi}$. \item Truncated data, $f_c(z) = z {\bf 1}(|z| \leq c)$.
 Observed data may be inherently truncated, or truncation may be intentionally applied to the data as a preprocessing step.
 The effect of truncation on PCA depends heavily on the distribution of noise---under Gaussian noise, truncation raises the recovery threshold, while under heavy-tailed noise, truncation may dramatically lower the recovery threshold.
-Our results enable calculation (for a given noise distribution) of the optimal thresholding level.
-For Cauchy-distributed noise, this level is $c^*\approx 2.028$.
+Our results enable calculation (for a given noise distribution) of the optimal truncation level.

+For example, with Cauchy-distributed noise, this level is $c^*\approx 2.028$.
 Without truncation, the singular vectors of $X_n + n^{-1/2} Z_n$ are asymptotically orthogonal to those of $X_n$. \item Optimal elementwise preprocessing.
-For certain classes of noise distributions, we identify an optimal elementwise preprocessor that strictly lowers the recovery threshold of PCA. \item We prove that the optimal eigenvalue shrinkage function for estimation of $X_n$ under operator norm loss and the spiked model (\ref{-1}) is optimal under (\ref{0}) as well, extending results of \cite{DF22, GD14, GD17}. \end{enumerate}
+For certain classes of noise distributions, we identify an optimal elementwise preprocessor that strictly lowers the recovery threshold of PCA, extending \cite{Perry, Mont}. \item Under the spiked model, there is an optimal eigenvalue shrinkage function (under operator norm loss) for estimation of $X_n$ given $X_n + n^{-1/2} Z_n$ (see \cite{GD14, GD17, leeb, DF22}).
+We prove that this shrinkage function is optimal under model (\ref{0}) as well.